LeahKR99/mlrun/docs/concepts/alerts.md

 ```
 ## Creating a model monitoring alert

-Model monitoring alerts notify you when measured input data and/or statistic/result produce unexpected results, the same as other alerts.
-The difference is that the configuration of a model monitoring alert is based on specific model endpoints and optionally result names, including wildcards.
+Model monitoring alerts notify you when measured input data and/or statistics/results produce unexpected results, the same as other alerts.
+The difference is that the configuration of a model monitoring alert is based on specific model endpoints and optional result names, including wildcards.
 See the full parameter details in {py:func}`~mlrun.projects.MlrunProject.create_model_monitoring_alert_configs`.
 (You could also use `mlrun.alerts.alert.AlertConfig` to configure ModelEndpoint alerts, but `create_model_monitoring_alert_configs` is much easier to configure).

 ```{admonition} Important